Inferred galaxy properties during Cosmic Dawn from early JWST photometry results: Methods

 where $\Theta$ is the set of model parameters \{$M_{\mathrm{halo}}, f_{\mathrm{BH}}, \delta_{\mathrm{AGN}}, \tau_\mathrm{V}, \alpha$\}; $O_{\mathrm{JWST}}$ is the set of JWST observed magnitudes in each filter; $p(O_{\mathrm{JWST}}|\Theta)$ is the likelihood of a JWST observation given our parameters; $p(\Theta)$ are the parameter priors, and $p(O_{\mathrm{JWST}})$ is the probability of the JWST observations.
 In practice, we do not need to know $p(O_{\mathrm{JWST}})$ because we are only interested in maximizing the likelihood of the model parameters and $p(O_{\mathrm{JWST}})$ is a constant that does not affect this process.
 We assume flat priors in the ranges for the parameters described in Table \ref{table:free_params}.

-We define the algorithm of our likelihood function as $-\chi^2$ between the model magnitudes and the observed magnitudes because {\sc emcee} seeks to maximize the log likelihood function.
+We define the log of our likelihood function as $-\chi^2/8$ between the model magnitudes and the observed magnitudes because {\sc emcee} seeks to maximize the log likelihood function.
 In our case, this means minimizing $\chi^2$,

 where we sum over each filter $i$.
-Here $m_i$ are the magnitudes in each filter, and $\sigma_i$ are the uncertainties in the observed magnitudes.
+Here $m_i$ are the magnitudes in each filter, and $\sigma_i^+$ and $\sigma_i^-$ are the upper and lower uncertainties in the observed magnitudes respectively.
+Therefore the reduced $\chi^2$ is